animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-As an example, all of this has been demonstrated and tested in the Spring Data for Apache Geode test suite.
+As an example, all of this has been demonstrated and tested in the Spring Data for GemFire test suite.
 See the [source](https://github.com/spring-projects/spring-data-geode) for further details.